ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC.md

 ## 3. Coverage conditions

+The *coverage condition* applies to each individual instance declaration.

 ### Strict coverage condition (SCC)

 The **(strict) coverage condition** is given in the user manual under [Instance termination rules](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/instances.html?highlight=undecidable#instance-termination-rules) and in Defn 7 of of the JFP-paper.
 Consider